meteor/meteor/docs/rules/template-names.md

-# Force a naming convention for templates (template-naming-convention)
+# Force a naming convention for templates (template-names)

 When it comes to naming templates there are multiple naming conventions available.
 Enforce one of them with this rule.